torkvato/CombatStats-MM67-mod/README.md

 [ALT-L] calls the training dummy in front of the party.
 Basically it is paralyzed monster with 32k HP, negative AC and zero resistances for sure hits.
 Upon calling a dummy, combat log file is set to "cl_dummy.csv" to avoid interference with real game data.
-Note that if you save game after this, new name for combat log will be also saved, so dont save after calling a dummy.
+Note that if you save game after this, new name for combat log will be also saved, so dont save after calling a dummy unless you want to play with it more.

 ## Default keybinds